ixchow/sejp/README.md

+This code was written by Jim McCann (ix), and is released under the MIT license.
 The latest version of this code is available at [https://github.com/ixchow/sejp](https://github.com/ixchow/sejp).

 # Somewhat Eager JSON Parser